MANDATORY

 Here’s the problem: lab block is formulated to keep a short-lived

 research animal in top form.
-It is not formulated for the companion pet
+It is not formulated for the

 animal.
-Lab block can have too much fat and protein for our rats, is
+Lab block can have too much fat and protein for our rats,

 loaded with corn, preservatives (some actually carcinogenic) and